“We have been a paying customer for A2 Hosting since July 2017.

-Finally, A2 is pretty secure.
+Finally, the A2 is pretty secure.
 Managing their own servers without using third parties ensures a certain degree of trust its customers can place in them.

 Even if their response times could be improved, their uptime has been pretty good in our measurements.

 In all A2 is a very solid product despite being one of the smaller hosting companies.

 Their products are competitively priced and featured, perform well, and the company offers enough to make your time painless.